 - If the decedent owned real estate in a different state, you might have to start a probate proceeding in the state where the property is located.
 This is called an “ancillary administrations.”
 You may have to do this in more then one state.

 - It might not be a good idea to cash out IRA accounts right away, or you may lose substantial tax advantages.
-Consult a lawyer first.
+Consult a New York estate lawyer first.

 - Annuities, pensions, and profit sharing plans may provide for payments to the decedent’s spouse or other relatives.
 You need to consult those plans for details.

-- If the Decedent was a partner in a business, check for the existence of Buy-Sell Agreements which allow the partners to purchase the decedent’s share of business from the estate.
+- If the person who died was a partner in a business, check for the existence of buy-sell agreements that allow the partners to purchase the decedent’s share of business from the estate.

 - The personal representative needs to pay the creditors of the decedent before the estate can be distributed to beneficiaries.
 Otherwise, the personal representative may be have a problem – being personally liable to the creditors.

 - The personal representative is required to give notice of the proceeding to all of the decedent’s family members within a certain degree of kinship, even if they will not receive anything from the estate of the decedent.

 - You will need to file, and pay, the decedent’s last income tax.
 If there is a Trust, you will need to file a “Fiduciary Income Tax Return”, IRS Form 1041.

 - If the person who died left minor children, the guardian named in the Will must assume care of the children.
 If the decedent did not appoint a guardian, the court will.

 - Watch out for people who prey upon vulnerable families in their time of distress.
 There are people who look for death notices and make unfounded claims against the estate.
 Some may even attempt to burglarize the home during the funeral service.
 Be cautious about such matters; perhaps have someone stay at the home during the funeral service, and do not easily accept the claims of unknown individuals that lack documentation.